Sunday, February 4, 1979

 Saturday, April 7, 1979

 I have a coworker named Vibike.
 She has asked me so many questions about the church.
 I invited her to my place so the Elders could teach her.
 Vibike is accepting the message.
-At first, her parents didn’t seem to mind.
+At first, her parents didn’t mind.
 The Elders and I were even invited to come to their place.

 Sunday, May 6, 1979